We joined GS1 in 1978 and obtained the GS1 prefix “490 - 499”.

-Recently, sole proprietorships are leading the number of registrations, accounting for around 37% of the new registrations in the first half of fiscal 2016.
-That number compares to about 21% five years ago, recording a significant increase.
+Recently, sole proprietorships are leading the number of registrations, accounting for around 37% of the new registrations in the first half of fiscal 2017.
+That number compares to about 21% seven years ago, recording a significant increase.
 Another trend to highlight is the increase in applications to sell products on online shopping sites.

-The top product categories for newly registered companies during the first half of fiscal 2016 were: 1) processed food (16%); 2) clothing (12%); 3) daily goods and sanitary health products (7%); 4) audio-visual contents (digital distribution, CDs, etc.) (6%); and 5) cosmetics (5%).
+The top product categories for newly registered companies during the first half of fiscal 2017 were: 1) processed food (18%); 2) clothing (12%); 3) daily goods and sanitary health products (8%); 4) cosmetics (6%); and 5) household products (5%).
 Compared to past figures, it is notable that “clothing”, which is traded actively through online shopping sites, marked a large increase.
 It was also notable that many companies listed online-shopping business operators, such as Amazon, as their main clients.